 Nicole Marafioti, Ph.D.

-Nicole Marafioti is an associate professor of history at Trinity, where she teaches courses on medieval Europe and co-chairs the Medieval and Renaissance Studies Program.
-A specialist in Anglo-Saxon history, Marafioti has recently published The King's Body: Burial and Succession in Late Anglo-Saxon England, which investigates how kings' bodies, funerals, and tombs contributed to the process of royal succession in tenth and eleventh-century England.
+Nicole Marafioti is a professor of history at Trinity, where she teaches courses on medieval Europe and directs the Medieval and Renaissance Studies Program.
+A specialist in early English history, Marafioti is the author of The King's Body: Burial and Succession in Late Anglo-Saxon England, which investigates how kings' bodies, funerals, and tombs contributed to the process of royal succession in tenth and eleventh-century England.
 She has also co-edited a volume of essays, Capital and Corporal Punishment in Anglo-Saxon England, which offers multidisciplinary perspectives on punishment in pre-Conquest England.

-Marafioti's current book project, Crime and Sin in Late Anglo-Saxon England, considers how wrongdoing was understood, remedied, and punished in the tenth and eleventh centuries.
-Marafioti will spend the 2016-17 academic year working on this project at the National Humanities Center, supported by an ACLS Frederick Burkhardt Fellowship.
+Marafioti's current book project, Crime and Sin in Early English Law: c.890-946, considers how wrongdoing was understood, remedied, and punished in the laws of Kings Alfred, Æthelstan, and Edmund.
+Marafioti spent the 2016-17 academic year working on this project at the National Humanities Center, supported by an ACLS Frederick Burkhardt Fellowship.
 In 2021-22, she continued this project as a Visiting Scholar in the Medieval Studies Program at Cornell University.